Mission Bay Yacht Club

-The Mission Bay Yacht Club is a private yacht club located in San Diego, California, on the west side of Mission Bay.
+Mission Bay Yacht Club (MBYC) is a private yacht club in San Diego, California, on the west side of Mission Bay.

 The club hosted the Snipe World Championships in 1997 and the club's Snipe fleet won the Commodore Hub E. Isaacks Trophy in 1969, 1971 and 1981.

 Fleets

 The club is home of the following One-Design racing fleets: